isomerpages/jointpoly-ace/pages/faq.md

 #### 3. I am an adult educator from private sector.
 Is there any learning opportunities available on JP-AcE that might be suitable for me?

 Thank you for visiting the site.
-JP-AcE drives T&L capability development for adult educators.
-Adult educators who are interested to upskill Teaching and Learning capabilities may explore the website under Programmes>Adult Education for more information.
+JP-AcE drives efforts in T&L capability development for adult educators.
+More details in this area will be made available at later date.
+Adult educators who are interested to upskill Teaching and Learning capabilities may check out Programmes>Adult Education for more information regularly.